Invarion/invarion-docs/docs/rapidplan/the-tools-palette/tools-palette-overview.md

 ---

-sidebar_position: 2
+sidebar_position: 1

 ---
-# The Tools Palette
+# The Tools Palette Overview

 The Tools Palette contains most of the tools you will use to construct the features of your plan.